18LEDs/concourse/vector-test/README.md

        value: "http://VECTOR_VIP:9001"
 ```

-Replace `VECTOR_VIP` with the address of the central ingest VIP in front of the Vector and Observability Pipeline workers.
+Replace `VECTOR_VIP` with the address of the central ingest VIP in front of Vector.
 Metrics and traces can also be pointed at this VIP or continue to use the default Datadog endpoints depending on your requirements.
+Observability Pipeline workers should also be reachable from Vector so that log routing works.

 ## Architecture